Atomic Skills are the Prerequisite: When Reinforcement Learning Synthesizes Compositional Reasoning, and When It Only Amplifies: Problem Definition

-$\bullet$ \textbf{\textit{Compositional Generalization}} tests the model's ability to recombine in-distribution primitives into novel reasoning patterns.
-In concrete, the specific path is unseen ($P_{test} \notin \mathcal{P}_{train}$), yet every individual relation constituting the path has been observed in disjoint contexts during training ($\forall r \in P_{test}, r \in \mathcal{R}_{train}$).
-For example, suppose the training set contains the paths \textit{Business\_Partner}$\rightarrow$\textit{Job} and \textit{Business\_Partner}$\rightarrow$\textit{Spouse}.
-A Composition test query might ask, ``What is the occupation of [X]'s spouse?'' via the path \textit{Spouse}$\rightarrow$\textit{Job}.
-Although the model knows both relations independently, it must synthesize them into a new compound reasoning path without explicit prior instruction.
+$\bullet$ \textbf{\textit{Composition Generalization}} tests the ability to recombine in-distribution primitives into novel reasoning patterns.
+While every individual relation constituting the path has been observed in disjoint contexts during training ($\forall r \in P_{\mathrm{test}}, r \in \mathcal{R}_{\mathrm{train}}$), the specific sequence of relations is unseen ($P_{\mathrm{test}} \notin \mathcal{P}_{\mathrm{train}}$).
+For example, suppose the training set contains \textit{Business\_Partner}$\rightarrow$\textit{Job} and \textit{Business\_Partner}$\rightarrow$\textit{Spouse}.
+A Composition test might query \textit{Spouse}$\rightarrow$\textit{Job}.
+Although the model knows both relations independently, it must synthesize them into a new compound reasoning path without explicit prior demonstration.

-$\bullet$ \textit{\textbf{Structural Zero-shot Generalization}} is the most challenging setting.
-Unlike standard zero-shot prompting, we define this as generalization to unseen relational primitives.
-Here, the relational path involves at least one relation that is never seen in any question-answer pair during training ($\exists r \in P_{test}, r \notin \mathcal{R}_{train}$).
-For example, if the relation \textit{Advisor} exists in the knowledge base but never appears in the QA training set, asking ``Who is the spouse of [X]'s {advisor}?'' requires the model to identify and utilize this latent knowledge solely from the context or parametric memory, without any supervised examples of how to query it.
+$\bullet$ \textit{\textbf{Structural Zero-shot Generalization}} is the most challenging.
+Unlike standard zero-shot prompting, it tests unseen relational primitives during instruction-tuning.
+The path involves at least one relation never seen in any QA pair during training ($\exists r \in P_{\mathrm{test}}, r \notin \mathcal{R}_{\mathrm{train}}$).
+While the model may semantically understand the relation ``\textit{Advisor}'' from pre-training, it has never been explicitly trained to retrieve or reasoning with it in a multi-hop reasoning path (\textit{i.e.}~``the spouse of [X]'s {advisor}'').